juristr/juristr.github.com/_posts/2016-06-27-from-ngcontroller-to-components.md

 ## Interested what role components play in Angular 2?

-Then check out my video course with PacktPub which focuses on "Learning Angular 2 directives".
+Then check out my video course with PacktPub which focuses on "Learning Angular components".

 {% include article-link.html
-	url="/blog/2016/04/learning-angular2-directives-course/"
+	url="/blog/2017/01/video-course-learning-ng-cmps/"
-	title="Learning Angular 2 directives"
+	title="Learning Angular components (2nd ed)"
-	text="Learn how to build efficient Angular 2 directives with this fast and interactive video course" imageurl="/blog/assets/imgs/learning-angular2-directives/cover.jpg"
+	text="The 2nd edition of my video course on Learning Angular Components" imageurl="/blog/assets/imgs/learning-ng-cmps-cover.png"
 %}

-Also, for a quick, 20 minute intro to Angular 2 (especially for beginners), you may want to check out my other article:
+Also, for a quick, 20 minute intro to Angular 2+ (especially for beginners), you may want to check out my other article:

 {% include article-link.html
 	url="/blog/2016/06/ng2-getting-started-for-beginners/"